shaibran/dpdk-aws/doc/guides/nics/mlx5.rst

     - Geneve options is supported when ``FLEX_PARSER_PROFILE_ENABLE`` = 0(default).

+  - Template table with flags wire_orig/vport_orig cannot be created on group 0 (group 1 in practice), since group 0 is created on startup in UNIFIED_FDB domain.

+  - rte_flow_action_mark id is not supported in FDB_TX domain.

 - When using Verbs flow engine (``dv_flow_en`` = 0), flow pattern without any
   specific VLAN will match for VLAN packets as well: